nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.flush_rx

-  A helper function to flush the nRF24L01's internal RX FIFO buffer. (write-only)

   .. note:: The nRF24L01 RX FIFO is 3 level stack that holds payload data.
 This means that
       there can be up to 3 received payloads (each of a maximum length equal to 32 bytes) waiting to be read (and popped from the stack) by `recv()` or `read_ack()`.
 This